myspc-development/art-test/docs/dashboard-editor-developer-guide.md

 This document provides implementation details for the drag-and-drop dashboard editor.
 It builds on the Widget Manager reference and explains how the editor assembles layouts, persists changes and enforces role permissions.

 ## Architecture Overview
 The editor is a React application bundled via Webpack.
 Widget blocks are registered in PHP and exposed through a REST endpoint.
 When the editor loads it fetches the registry along with the user's existing layout.
 Each widget has a unique identifier and configuration data stored in the `wp_usermeta` table.
+Preview mode lets administrators switch roles on the fly so they can test layouts for **Member**, **Artist** and **Organization** dashboards.

 The layout state is managed by Redux.
 Drag handles update widget order while resize actions adjust column spans.
 Changes are debounced and automatically saved through a REST `PUT` request.
 If the network request fails, the editor surfaces an inline error and reverts the layout.